Monday, December 18, 2023

 In different accents, it might sound more like [tʃiˈa.ɡo], [tiˈa.ɡu], [ˈtja.ɡu], [ti'a.ɡo], [ti'a.ɣu], [ti'a.ɣo], [ˈtja.ɣu], or [ˈtja.ɣo].

-But I don’t mind it when English speakers pronounce it [θaɪˈæ.ɡo], as they tend to do.
-It does puzzle me when they abbreviate it to “Thia” as a nickname – in Brazil, it would be shortened to “Thi”, pronounced [t͡ʃi] (“tchee”).
+I really don’t mind it when English speakers pronounce it [θaɪˈæ.ɡo], as they tend to do when they’ve only seen it written down.
+It does puzzle me when they abbreviate it to “Thia” as a nickname – in Brazil, it is instead shortened to “Thi”, pronounced [t͡ʃi] (“tchee”).

 Middle and last names.
 My middle names are abbreviated V. S., it does not mean “versus”.